LoginVSI/PSLoginEnterprise/README.md

 Import-Module -Name PSLoginEnterprise -Verbose
 ```

-To install from the source, run the following command to build and install the PowerShell module locally:
+To install from the source, run the following command to install the PowerShell module locally:
 ```powershell
 Import-Module -Name '.\PSLoginEnterprise' -Verbose
 ```

-To avoid function name collision, one can use `-Prefix`, e.g. `Import-Module -Name '.\src\PSLoginEnterprise' -Prefix prefix`

 To uninstall the module, simply run:
 ```powershell